arivera12/BlazorDownloadFile/README.md

 Blazor download files to the browser from c# without any JavaScript library or dependency.

-This library was inspired of blazor lacks of built-in binary data downloader.

-This library makes that posible with a little js interop but without any external JavaScript Library Reference or Dependency.

 ## Installation

 `Install-Package BlazorDownloadFile -Version 1.0.7`